fullstorydev/relay-core/docs/running.md

 Once Docker is authenticated with GitHub you can pull the image in the usual way:

-	docker pull docker.pkg.github.com/fullstorydev/relay-core/relay-core:v0.0.1-alpha3
+	docker pull docker.pkg.github.com/fullstorydev/relay-core/relay-core:v0.1.2

-For production use you'll want to choose the latest, non-alpha version.
+You probably want the latest version so check for a version greater than v0.1.2.

-## Building a local Docker image
+### Building a local Docker image

-It can useful to build a local image for testing or for hosting in your own package registry instead of using one of the [release images](https://github.com/fullstorydev/relay-core/packages) hosted on GitHub's Packages registry.
+It can be useful to build a local image for testing or for hosting in your own package registry instead of using one of the [release images](https://github.com/fullstorydev/relay-core/packages) hosted on GitHub's Packages registry.

 To create an image:

 	cd relay-core/
 	docker build -t relay:local-v0 .

-To run the image:
+### Running the Docker image:

+Pre-built:

+	docker run -e "RELAY_PORT=8990" -e "RELAY_PLUGINS_PATH=/dist/plugins/" -e "TRAFFIC_RELAY_TARGET=http://127.0.0.1:12346/" --publish 8990:8990 -d docker.pkg.github.com/fullstorydev/relay-core/relay-core:v0.1.2

+Locally built:

 	docker run -e "RELAY_PORT=8990" -e "RELAY_PLUGINS_PATH=/dist/plugins/" -e "TRAFFIC_RELAY_TARGET=http://127.0.0.1:12346/" --publish 8990:8990 -d relay:local-v0

+You'll want to change the various environment variables to suite your scenario, as documented in the [example dotenv file](https://github.com/fullstorydev/relay-core/blob/master/config/dotenv.example).

+## Using binaries

+While we provide [pre-built 'relay' binaries](https://github.com/fullstorydev/relay-core/releases) for each version, to run the Relay you also need a specific directory hierarchy containing [plugins](plugins.md).
+The default build creates `relay-core/dist/` containing both binary and plugins so the easiest way to get started is:

+	cd relay-core/
+	make
+	# ... build output ...
+	cd dist/
+	./relay

+(the pre-built Docker images already contain the plugins so if building is annoying you might try the Docker route)

+## Configuration

+### Configuration in production

+Whether you're using a Docker container or running a binary in a shell script, in production you need to set up environment variables to configure `relay` and its plugins.
+Recognized environment variables are documented in [`relay-core/config/dotenv.example`](https://github.com/fullstorydev/relay-core/blob/master/config/dotenv.example) and the `relay` command will print helpful information when required variables are missing.

+### Configuration during development and local testing

+In production you'll set environment variables but during development and local testing it's often easier to use a dotenv file.
+Relay will look for a dotenv file in the current working directory.
+You can find an example dotenv file with an explanation for each variable in [`relay-core/config/dotenv.example`](https://github.com/fullstorydev/relay-core/blob/master/config/dotenv.example).
+Copy that file into `relay-core/dist/.env` and change the values to your desired configuration.